 Which brings us to the heart of the debate... who was the woman, spoken of by Isaiah, who would conceive and bear this child?
-Also was the child really to be named "Immanuel", which literally means "God with us", or did it simply mean the child would be referred to, or seen as, "Immanuel".
+Also was the child really to be named Immanuel (literally "God with us") or did it simply mean the child would be "God with us".

 There is little question that the text of Isaiah 7:14 says the maiden, not a maiden.
 The Hebrew uses the definite article (ha'almah) a fact that has been ignored by many translations (Here, at least, the NKJV renders it correctly).
 Isaiah clearly had a specific young woman in mind.
-Although it cannot be stated with absolute certainty, it is entirely possible that the prophet was referring to a woman who was known to him and, quite possibly, to king Ahaz.
+Although, one cannot be dogmatic, it is entirely possible that the prophet was referring to a woman who was known to him and, quite possibly, also to king Ahaz.

 So I approached the prophetess, and she conceived and gave birth to a son.
 Then the Lord said to me, "Name him Maher-shalal-hash-baz; for before the boy knows how to cry out 'My father' or 'My mother,' the wealth of Damascus and the spoil of Samaria will be carried away before the king of Assyria."
 (Isaiah 8:3-4 NASB)